Cover photo by Alan Manson.

 Habitat

-Inhabits shallow marshes, seeps and floodplains.
-Prefers sites with tall emergent grass, sedge and reeds.
-Most often found at fairly high altitudes in upland grasslands, from 1000 to 2100 m a.s.l, but found close to sea level in NE KwaZulu-Natal.
+The Dwarf Percher inhabits shallow marshes, seeps and floodplains.
+It prefers sites with tall emergent grass, sedges, and reeds.
+In South Africa, the Dwarf Percher is most often found at fairly high altitudes in upland grasslands, from 1000 to 2100m above sea level, but is found along the coast in north-eastern KwaZulu-Natal.

 Photo by Ryan Tippett